rtmigo/fmap_dart/README.md

 fmap['blob4'] = [1, 10, -1, 777]; // saves 1, 10, 255, 9
 ```

 Keep in mind that each value is saved in a separate file.
-Therefore, storing
-a lot of small values like `double` may not be very efficient.
-Conversely, saving
-large objects such as strings or blobs is effective.
-It's almost like writing directly to files, but
-without restrictions on key names.
+Therefore, storing a lot of small values like `double` may not be very practical.
+Conversely, saving large objects such as strings or blobs is efficient.
+It's almost like writing directly to files, but without restrictions on key names.

 ## Purging